FAQ

 Yes, however, if you resign from your job with a Qualifying Employer(s) during the ROS Period, you will need to provide at least two weeks advance notification from your end date.

-You can concurrently hold and work in multiple Qualifying Part-time positions; however, casual employment does not fulfill the requirements for the ROS.
+You can concurrently hold and work in multiple qualifying part-time positions; however, casual employment does not fulfill the requirements for the ROS.

 The FTE for each Qualifying Position will be added together to calculate the FTE.